lavignes/possum/asm/README.md

 #### Lazy Evaluation

 Internally, PossumASM is a two-pass assembler.
-Though unlike many simple assemblers, PossumASM supports deferring most expression evalutions until they are absolutely needed.
+Though unlike many simple assemblers, PossumASM supports deferring most expression evaluations until they are absolutely needed.
 This allows chains of forward references of arbitrary depth to be evaluated.